egehurturk/Banzai/docs/Installation and Quickstart.md

 These steps will create a Docker container and run the server inside the docker container.
 Any changes you made to the directory you want to serve, `test_server` in this case, will be updated on the container.

-You can skip the "clean build" for the project with inputting "N" for the prompt.
+You can skip the "clean build" for the project by inputting "N" for the prompt.

 ### Banzai on Virtual Machine with Docker
 The installation steps are the same.
-However, you can not directly access to the `localhost` of Virtual Machine.
+However, you can not directly access the `localhost` of Virtual Machine.
-You should forward the port you started `Banzai` on the guest machine, and forward that port to another port in the host machine
+You should forward the port you started `Banzai` on the guest machine, and forward that port to another port in the host machine.

 * If you are using `VirtualBox` (highly recommended), then press the Settings icon
-* Go to the network tab
+* Go to the Network tab
 * Click `Advanced`
 * Click "Port Forwarding"
 * Add one (click to the first green button on the margin of the screen)
-* Enter "web" for name, `127.0.0.1` for Host IP, any port for Host Port, IP of your virtual machine to Guest IP, and the port you chosed in `server.properties` to Guest Port
+* Enter "web" for name, `127.0.0.1` for Host IP, any port for Host Port, IP of your virtual machine to Guest IP, and the port you chose in `server.properties` to Guest Port
-* Start `Banzai` on virtual machine:
+* Start `Banzai` on the virtual machine:
 ```bash
 $ ./run_docker.sh -d "<path_to_your_project>"
 ```